bigomics/omicsplayground/docs/modules/mod0_home.rst

 Upload data
 --------------------------------------------------------------------------------

-Under the **Upload data** panel users can inject their transcriptomics and proteomics data to the platform.
-The platform requires the data files in CSV format as listed below.
+Under the **Upload data** panel users can upload their transcriptomics and proteomics data to the platform.
+The platform requires 4 data files as listed below: a data file containing counts/expression (counts.csv), a sample information file (samples.csv), a gene annotation file (genes.csv) and a file specifying the statistical comparisons as contrasts (contrasts.csv).
 It is important to name the files exactly as shown.
 The file format must be comma-separated-values (CSV) text.
 Be sure the dimensions, rownames and column names match for all files.
 On the left side of the panel, users need to provide a unique name and brief description for the dataset while uploading.

 :**counts.csv**: Count/expression file with gene on rows, samples as columns.
 :**samples.csv**: Samples file with samples on rows, phenotypes as columns.
 :**genes.csv**: Gene information file with genes on rows, gene info as columns.
-:**contrasts.csv**: Contrast file with samples on rows, conditions as columns.
+:**contrasts.csv**: Contrast file with conditions on rows, contrasts as columns.

 .. figure:: ../modules/figures/psc1.3.png
     :align: center